 When deciding on your savings account, it’s important to know that you’ll have three different types to choose from.
 We’ll go into those in greater detail, as well as other factors you should consider during the selection process.

-You’ll also learn more about how interest accrues and how to open an account with either an online financial institution or a physical bank.
+You’ll also learn more about how interest accrues and how to open either an online savings account or one at a physical bank.
 When you’re finished reading, you’ll have a solid understanding of how savings accounts work and the best way to use one for your own finances.

 Table of Contents